 The per-user data is combined as follows:

-Spatial Mapping: The Q matrix is applied as described in 24.3.10 (SU-MIMO and DL-MU-MIMO Beamforming).
+Spatial Mapping: Apply the Q matrix is applied as described in 24.3.10 (SU-MIMO and DL-MU-MIMO Beamforming).
 The combining of all user data is done in this block.

-Phase rotation: Apply the appropriate phase rotations for each 1MHz subchannel if 1MHz Duplicate PPDU or for each 2 MHz subchannel if 2 MHz preamble is used as described in 24.3.9.11 (OFDM modulation), 24.3.9.12 (1MHz and 2MHz duplicate transmission), and 24.3.7 (Mathematical description of signals).
+Phase rotation: Apply the appropriate phase rotations for each 2 MHz subchannel if 2 MHz preamble is used as described in 24.3.9.11 (OFDM modulation), and 24.3.7 (Mathematical description of signals).

 IDFT: Compute the inverse discrete Fourier transform.